hugmanrique/Jacobin/README.md

 [![tests][tests]][tests-url]
 [![license][license]][license-url]

-High performance and flexible binary streams reader and writer implementations.
+Jacobin provides high performance binary streams reader and writer implementations, as well as bidirectional stream implementations.

 ## Features

 - Supports efficient offset setting (by only keeping the needed byte buffers in memory)
 - Has different implementations for each [endianness](https://en.wikipedia.org/wiki/Endianness) type
-- Thread-safe by default
+- Easy to make stream accesses and writes thread-safe
+- Uses the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to create the reader, writers and bidirectional streams

 ## Getting started